Introduction

 timestep 0.005

 This line sets the time step for the simulation to 0.005 ps.
-This is a common choice for simulations of metals, and it is small enough to ensure that the simulation is stable.
+This is a common choice for metal simulations—small enough to ensure stability.

 Velocity